JacyCui/sicp-proj01/README.md

 The GUI will alternate which player is controlled by you.

+My version of implementation is in `solution` directory.
+Having a look at it may help you write better codes.

 Congratulations, you have reached the end of your first SICP project!
-If you haven't already, relax and enjoy a few games of Hog with a friend.
+If you haven't already, relax and enjoy a few games of Hog with a friend using the version implemented in `solution`.